 The Coast to Coast walk is an iconic path that will take you across three National Parks (Lake District, Yorkshire Dales, and North York Moors).
 You'll cover a wide variety of terrain and see some of the best scenery England has to offer.
 It is, however, a tough trek and shouldn't be undertaken lightly.
 You'll need to know what to take, what to expect, how to prepare and where to stay.

 This complete coast to coast guide will give you all the information you need to go on your own Coast to Coast adventure.
-And what better time to start planning than during the Corona lockdown.
 Let's get cracking!

 The route as we know it today was first mapped out by fell-walking legend Alfred Wainwright in 1973, when he had the idea to walk across England.
 Wainwright illustrated and published a guide book to his route, which is still in print today and carried in many a Coast to Coaster's rucksack.

 Alfred Wainwright encouraged people to use his hike as an inspiration to create their own variations.
 Paradoxically, most people choose to follow in his footsteps and walk his original route, though it has been amended and updated over the years to avoid private land and busy roads.

 Wainwright's Coast to Coast walk is 192-miles long, starts at St Bees on the Cumbrian coast and ends at the seaside town of Robin Hood's Bay in North Yorkshire.
 Although you'll be traversing England, you will only pass through two counties; Cumbria and the vast expanse of Yorkshire.

 You'll adventure through the Lake District, Yorkshire Dales and North York Moors National Parks.
 You'll climb mountains, walk through fields, cross rolling moorland, pass attractive villages along the route, explore the remnants of Yorkshire's mining past having trundled from the Irish Sea to the North Sea.
 What's not to love?